gordonsay/Context-Carry/PRIVACY.md

 - **No Analytics:** We do not track your usage behavior or collect anonymous statistics.
 - **Local Storage:** We use your browser's local storage (`chrome.storage`) for two specific purposes:
   1. To save your **user preferences** (such as your custom prompt templates).
-  2. To **temporarily store selected conversation text** when you initiate a transfer to another AI platform.
-This allows the extension to automatically fill the content in the new tab.
-This data is stored locally and is automatically cleared after the transfer is complete.
+  2. To **temporarily store selected conversation text** for the "Auto-Fill" and "Context Basket" features.
+     - **Transfer Data:** Temporary text used for cross-tab transfer.
+     - **Context Basket:** Text stored in the staging area allows you to aggregate content from multiple sources.
+     - **Data Cleanup:** Basket data remains locally until you manually clear it or **restart your browser**.
+We implemented an auto-cleanup mechanism that wipes all temporary storage upon browser startup to ensure privacy.

 ## 2. Permissions